 When irrigation breaks, the more water it takes.
 With regular irrigation system maintenance, you can avoid malfunctions that require more water to maintain pressure.
 Blow water out of the system before winter to avoid breaks and leaks.

 Choose a machine that keeps water use lean.
 Shopping for a new washing machine?
-Narrow down your choices by checking for the Energy Star label, and remember that top-loading washers use less water than front-loading ones.
+Narrow down your choices by checking for the Energy Star label, and remember that typically, front-loading washers use less water than top-loading ones.

 Full loads of laundry save loads of water.
 To save water, you should only run your washing machine when it’s full.
 Or, if your machine has a water level setting, try adjusting the level to match the amount laundry you’re about to wash.